 - Spatula.
 Made from heat-resistant rubber.

-No, I do not recommend cooking this recipe on high heat.
+- Cook on LOW.
+I do not recommend setting your crockpot to high for lean cuts like pork loin.
 You can overcook a pork roast in a slow cooker very easily, and cooking on high will cause the outside of the pork to cook long before the inside is finished.

 Crockpot Pork Roast